An adult at risk of abuse or neglect is:

 Abuse can happen anywhere, at any time.
 It can happen in:

-Abuse can be done by anyone.
-This includes:
+Abuse can be carried out by anyone, including:

 It can also be done by more than one person.